rayct/useful-scripts/video-fetch/README.md

 The script will prompt for:

-1. Playback mode: Last playback, Normal, or Silent
+1. Playback mode: Last playback, Normal (visible), or Silent (background)
 2. Confirmation to run in debug mode or not (if specified via CLI)

 Logs are saved by default to: